See Credit Details Below

 What You Will Learn

-• Reviewing recent changes to Regulations S-K and S-X from the SEC’s Disclosure Modernization and Simplification Final Rules and incremental proposed changes
+- Understanding other recent changes to Regulations S-K and S-X from the SEC’s Disclosure Modernization and Simplification Final Rules

-• Reviewing the SEC’s changes to the Accelerated Filer definition and related SOX implications
+- Reviewing the definitions of Accelerated Filer, Large Accelerated Filer and Emerging Growth Company and related SOX implications

-• Understanding the SEC staff’s “hot-button” issues, including frequent comment areas such as quantified MD&A analysis, non-GAAP measures, revenue recognition, the statement of cash flows, segments and contingencies
+- Understanding the SEC staff’s “hot-button” issues, including frequent comment areas such as quantified MD&A analysis, non-GAAP measures, revenue recognition, segments, and contingencies

 What You Should Bring